 Well, yes but it might come as no surprise to some.

 An evenly heated cooking pan is what you really need.
-It is best to use an electric griddle if you have, if not a pancake pan or a simple non-stick pan will do.
-Here’s how:
+It is best to use an electric griddle if you have one, if not a pancake pan or a simple non-stick pan will do.
+Here's how: